As an Amazon Associate I earn from qualifying purchases.

 When we told our waiter what we were there for (at 9am), he told us that Adam Richman had been there just a couple weeks before specifically for the pie while filming an episode of Man vs Food.

 Before we even had a bite, we knew we were in the right place!

 Sidenote: let’s take a moment to look at that amazing layer of meringue.
 It was so fluffy, and I remember thinking it was so delicious, I could have eaten a plate of it alone.
 It was the perfect pairing with the lime filling and graham crust!

 The waiter brought us our pie and we were so confused.

-First of all, they’re smaller, and can have a lighter green peel.
+First of all, Key limes are smaller than regular limes, and can have a lighter green peel.

 Secondly, they are a bit sweeter than regular limes (kind of like the whole lemon/Meyer lemon deal which you can read about in my blueberry lemon pie bar recipe) and have a slightly orangey taste.

 Since Key limes are not so easy to find and they’re quite expensive, there’s a really great company (Nellie and Joe’s) that bottles up the juice nicely for your baking enjoyment!

 You can find this juice on Amazon, or you can find it in the mixer section of the grocery store (with seltzers, cocktail mixes, etc.).